cfsworkload/blue-messenger/README.md

 ## Sign up for / Log into Bluemix and DevOPs

-Sign up for DevOps Services at https://hub.jazz/net .
+Sign up for Bluemix at https://console.ng.bluemix.net/ and DevOps Services at https://hub.jazz/net .
 When you sign up, you'll create an IBM id, create an alias, and register with Bluemix.

-For more information refrence the Bluemix getting started documents at - https://hub.jazz.net/tutorials/jazzeditor/
+For more information, refrence the Bluemix getting started documents at -

 ## Create Node.js Application and Attach Services

 Our first goal is to create a Node.js Application through the Bluemix UI.
 After we have done that, we will create